 8.2 We are committed to promoting equal opportunities for all attendees and ensuring that each attendee receives equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.
 We will not tolerate any breach of this clause by our employees, any agents acting on our behalf or by other attendees.

-8.3 We support respectful tolerance of different faiths and beliefs, and do not tolerate any views which may encourage radicalisation or extremism.
+8.3 We support respectful tolerance of different faiths and beliefs, and do not tolerate any actions or views which may encourage radicalisation or extremism.
 Radicalisation is the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind.
 Extremism means holding extreme political or religious views which may deny rights to any group or individual such as racism, homophobia, right-wing ideology, any religious extremism.

 8.4 In the interests of the safety and comfort of all Course participants and instructors, we require all attendees to observe reasonable standards of behaviour.
 We reserve the right to refuse to allow an attendee to participate in a Course if, in our sole opinion, the attendee has displayed an unreasonable standard of behaviour or is deemed to be violent, threatening, abusive or disruptive.